BouarfaMahi/The-art-of-invention-marketing/README.md

 </center>

-If a manufacturer contacts you, fax him or her the non-disclosure agreement, set up an appointment, and send the [US Patent and Trademark Office (USPTO)](https://web.archive.org/web/20111222042728/http://www.uspto.gov/) a [Disclosure Document of the Disclosure Document Program](https://web.archive.org/web/20111227021337/http://www.uspto.gov/web/offices/pac/disdo.html) containing the innova-book's most important presentation files.
+If a manufacturer contacts you, fax him or her the non-disclosure agreement and set up an appointment.

+Prior to these discussions, or ideally as early as possible in the development of your invention, consider submitting a [Provisional Patent Application](https://www.uspto.gov/patents/basics/apply/provisional-application) to the [United States Patent and Trademark Office (USPTO)](https://www.uspto.gov/).
+This application should include detailed descriptions and, if applicable, the most important presentation files related to your innovation

 Next, sign the non-disclosure agreement with the manufacturer and present him or her the press-book.